Ramguru94/tflint-opa-missing-gcp-labels-check/README.md

 # Dynamic Rego Policy for GCP Terraform Resources
-## Overview

 This repository provides tools and scripts to dynamically generate Rego policies for TFLint that enforce label requirements on Google Cloud Platform (GCP) resources defined in Terraform configurations.
 The scripts categorize GCP resources based on their support for labels and generate corresponding Rego policies to validate label adherence.

 ## Folder Structure

-Here is an overview of the folder structure:
+Below is an overview of the folder structure:

 ```
 .